raspberrypilearning/astronaut-reaction-times/en/step_1.md

 --- /no-print ---

 --- print-only ---
-When the game start, Tim will shout GO!
-You need to press the spacebar as fast as you can to work out how far the ISS would have traveled in the time it took you to react.
+When the game starts, Tim will shout "GO!"
+Press the spacebar as fast as you can, and see how far the ISS would have traveled in the time it took you to react.

 ![full game](images/full-game.png]

 --- /print-only ---

-You can learn more about what it is like to be an astronaut and more about Tim Peake's mission on [the UK National STEM Centre website here](http://www.nationalstemcentre.org.uk/timpeake).
+You can learn more about Tim Peake's mission and what it is like to be an astronaut on the [UK National STEM Centre website](http://www.nationalstemcentre.org.uk/timpeake).

 --- collapse ---
 ---